nickl-/term-hyperlinks/unix-url-scheme/os-handlers/README.md

 # OS scheme handlers

 This repository collects os specific scheme handlers.
+Contributions of improved implimentations, additional OS handlers or information related to the registration of OS specific scheme handlers are welcome.

 ## Contents: